daniel-103/capstone-project/docs/db/couchdb.md

 }
 ```

+> **No longer needed.
+The application creates the db for you now.** \
  You can access an interactive gui in your web browser by going to http://127.0.0.1:5984/_utils.
 From there, login with the admin credentials you submitted upon instalation, then navigate to the 'Databases' tab.
 In the top right, 'Create Database', give it a suitable name, leave it as 'Non-partitioned', and create the new database.

 This is the bare minimum needed to sync with a local installation of CouchDB.
 To connect to a local installation of CouchDB with Skriptor, in Skriptor, go to settings and enter the information in the fields.
 It will construct a full URL from the pieces of information given.
 Similarly, it will parse a given full URL into its components.
 Either input method works, but be sure that the full URL is correct (as outlined in green) since it is the URL that is actually used.